keysight-kcos/spirit-box/tutorials/visualization/README.md

 + Open a terminal and navigate to `/usr/share/grafana` .
 Run `grafana-server web` .

 Q: Why are panels showing duplicate events?
 + This is an issue with telegraf.
-You must quit telegraf as soon as stdout shows the data.
-There may be a way to set telegraf's configuration to end after one import.
-Otherwise it will duplicate records into elasticsearch.
+You must run telegraf with the --once command line flag.

 Q: Does this work with Elasticsearch versions over 8.0?
 + Grafana support for Elasticsearch 8.0+ is experimental so it may not work.
 To be safe use Elasticsearch 7.16.3.